 Bug bombs are generally more effective against different insects, but they have been deemed generally ineffective against cockroaches.
 If you do decide to bug bomb your storage unit, make sure it's allowed in your rental contract.

-Get Rid of Roaches in Your Storage With a Reliable Cockroach Killer
+How to Get Rid of Cockroaches in Your Storage Unit

 If cockroaches have invaded your storage unit, there are a few ways to take care of the problem.
 Check out how to keep your space free of these pests.

 - Use a Plant-Based Insecticide Spray: Our plant-based Ant & Roach Killer and our Home Bug Spray kill cockroaches on contact and provide residual repellency.
 If you’re dealing with one or two cockroaches, a spray is an effective solution.
 The repellent properties will help to deter pests from returning to the unit.

 - Use a Dust: For longer-lasting results, you can use a dust.
 Our Spider & Insect Dust or our Bed Bug Killer can help keep cockroaches away.
 Dusts can be applied into cracks and crevices where cockroaches like to hide.
 When undisturbed, dusts can remain effective for several years.